 Periana, Andalucía, Costa del Sol, Spain

 Nature lovers will find much around this area to please, as there are many walks and cycle rides to be enjoyed, with unspoilt villages and ancient ruins to be explored.
-The beaches of Torre del Mar are just 25 minutes away and of course the Alhambra Palace in Granada is on most tourist’s agenda, but it is essential to book well in advance.
-Málaga, is of course, a thriving area capital and has something for all, and no matter whether it is museums, art galleries, restaurants and tapas bars, shopping or theatre that you seek it is all to be found within this cosmopolitan city.
+The beaches of Torre del Mar are just 25 minutes away and of course the Alhambra Palace in Granada is on the agenda of most tourists, but it is essential to book well in advance.
+Málaga, is of course, a thriving area capital and has something for all.
+No matter whether it is museums, art galleries, restaurants and tapas bars, shopping or theatre that you seek, it is all to be found within this cosmopolitan city.

 The village itself has many narrow and steep streets with shops, supermarkets, bars, restaurants and all the usual services of a bustling community.
 The village has a Moorish architectural style, and a Mudejar influenced village church of San Isidro.
 The church named after the patron saint of Periana had to be completely rebuilt in 1884 after an earthquake ruined much of the village.
 Isodor was an 11th century ploughman made famous through his water divining skills, and the fair of St Isidro is held on and around the 15th May when the village goes into party mode.

 Archaeologists have made many finds of a prehistoric nature in this area and sites include: Rio Seco, Cerro Alcolea, El Fuerte, Llano de la Matanza and Cerro de Capellanía.
-To the North there are Moorish sulphur baths, of Baños de Vilo, recently restored and used for their medicinal properties.
+To the north there are the Moorish sulphur baths of Baños de Vilo, recently restored and used for their medicinal properties.

-For more information about Axarquía cuisine, the Route of Oil and much more visit the official website www.costadelsol.net it has everything you need to know when planning a trip to this region.
+For more information about Axarquía cuisine, the Route of Oil and much more, visit the official website www.visitcostadelsol.com it has everything you need to know when planning a trip to this region.

 • Granada – 1½ hours